Is performance appraisal in your organisation an exercise in ticking boxes?

 So how do you create the structures within which that can happen and no less importantly how do you make sure that your managers can use those structures?

-I have designed simple adaptable frameworks within which managers and team members can agree objectives, give and receive feedback and plan for personal development and I have run workshops to enable the powerful conversations which these meetings should be about.
+I have designed simple adaptable frameworks within which managers and team members can agree objectives, give and receive feedback, build on strengths and plan for personal development.
+I have run workshops to enable the powerful conversations which performance managment meetings should be about.

 My starting point is positive questions and dialogue focused on what is working and where people’s values and energy are.